foundation/foundation-sites/docs/pages/forms.md

 </label>
 ```

 Add the `multiple` attribute to allow more than one option to be selected.
+Hold down the Ctrl (windows) / Command (Mac) button to select multiple options.

 ```html_example
 <label>Multiple Select Menu